<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=155486331574868&amp;ev=PageView&amp;noscript=1">

 There are many different forms of the “Why This College” prompt.
 Here are a few variations to help you identify the theme:

-• At Penn, learning and growth happen outside of the classroom, too.
-How will you explore the community at Penn?
-Consider how this community will help shape your perspective and identity, and how your identity and perspective will help shape this community.
+- At Penn, learning and growth happen outside of the classroom, too.
+How will you explore community at Penn?
+Consider how Penn will help shape your perspective, and how your experiences and perspective will help shape Penn.

 What NOT to Focus On